eric-r-xu/klaviyo-weather-app/README.md

 >The weather powered email is comprised of 3 main components:

->1st component: the subscription app service (renders the html and validates/limits requests)
+>1st component: SUBSCRIPTION APPLICATION SERVICE -- renders the subscription form html, validates/limits requests, and maintains MySQL subscription table tblDimEmailCity

->2nd component: the weather api service (loads MySql table tblFactCityWeather)
+>2nd component: WEATHER API SERVICE -- calls weather api (https://www.weatherbit.io/api) and maintains MySQL table tblFactCityWeather

->3rd component: the weather email service (sends email based on stats in MySql table tblFactCityWeather)
+>3rd component: WEATHER EMAIL SERVICE -- purges old subscriptions in MySQL table tblDimEmailCity and sends weather powered emails based on MySQL tables tblDimEmailCity and tblFactCityWeather

-If the utilized Ubuntu 18.04 LTS server was upgraded to have >=4 gb ram, a task scheduler service like airflow (https://airflow.apache.org/) could be useful to track and log the 2nd and 3rd app components (weather api and email service, respectively) as their own operator tasks within a DAG.
+If the utilized Ubuntu 18.04 LTS server was upgraded to have >=4 gb RAM, a task scheduler service like airflow (https://airflow.apache.org/) could be useful to track and log the WEATHER API and WEATHER EMAIL services as their own operator tasks within a DAG.
 The airflow webserver can then be started to log, track, and visualize task failures as well as task durations in an intuitive manner.
-To increase the power and robustness of the airflow task orchestration system, would consider changing from the local executor to the celery executor to isolate task processes from those populating the airflow scheduler and webserver.
+If more cpu/memory is meet timing requirements, consider running airflow with a distributed architecture using Celery (see https://medium.com/@manuelmourato25/when-airflow-isnt-fast-enough-distributed-orchestration-of-multiple-small-workloads-with-celery-afb3daebe611).

 ## Re-Inventing the Wheel?
 ###### We're big believers in not building what's already been built.
 Of course there are trade offs, so how did you decide whether to build functionality yourself or use existing solutions to make your job easier?
 >ANSWER:

->I believe using mature open-source package solutions with a large number of contributors should be utilized as much as possible since it has the benefit of being thoroughly tested by a smart community and furthers open-source package development.
+>I believe using mature open-source package solutions should be utilized as much as possible since it has the benefit of being thoroughly tested and furthers open-source package development.
 However, building functionality yourself can be beneficial if:

 >(a) more flexibility is needed than an open-source project currently allows

->(b) hard drive or memory constraints with an open-source project that may be overkill/costly for the initial prototype
+>(b) you want to test and scale out your prototype manually before committing to any existing solutions that may be costly or overkill

 >(c) time is critical & the language(s) and/or abstraction layer(s) are unfamiliar or complex